Meet Our Top 10, Pound-for-Pound, Hardest Fighting Inshore Fish

 The cobia is a relatively big, powerful fish commonly taken in the 25 – 50 lb range (though they can certainly push the 70 lb mark and higher).
 But size and strength alone are not what make this shark-like (in appearance) gamefish the equivalent of an old-school bare-knuckle brawler.

 If you want to catch cobia you better come prepared.
-We’re talking 30 lb test braid, stout tackle, and strong back preparedness.
+We’re talking 30 lb test braid, stout tackle, and strong back type of preparedness.
 That is because you are going to be in for an extended battle with a fish that is as much known for its unpredictability as it is for its unrelenting fighting spirit.

 Cobia are as individualistic as you’ll get in a gamefish and with that said, do not expect any two to fight in the exact same way.
 That is a big part of this species’ unpredictability – you’re not sure what you’re in for until you hook into one.
 I’ve caught cobia that have fought to the bitter end and I’ve also caught a few that have not lived up to expectations – hence the lower rating on the list.